How To Write A Press Release Email in 2025

 Reference something they’ve published recently that got social media coverage.
 Compliment them about their work.
 Show them that you appreciate what they do.
 Tell them why your business chose them as an audience.

-Or, like in our example email above – say something that makes the journalist sit up and take notice.
+Or, as in our example email above, say something that will make the journalist sit up and take notice.

 Here’s our introduction from the example email above: